 Much more recently, a shade of color has appeared, often enough to deserve to be mentioned, and consensual enough to say something about it: the grey hat who seek their place in the shade between the whites and blacks.
 Most often, they are defined as follows:

 - White hat by day, because they are the good guys who work publicly to clean up cyberspace and protect the weak from the bad guys,

-- Black hat at night, because they are also keyboard geniuses talking to the matrix in dark rooms and because I was told that having a bad boy side would appeal to girls.
+- Black hat at night, because they are also keyboard geniuses talking to the matrix in dark rooms and because having a bad boy side would appeal to girls (I was told).

 Some also include whistleblowers and other anonymous therein: forced to carry out illegal actions in the general interest such as during the disclosure of Panamanian documents.

 But this is an exclusively Manichean point of view and they should be considered black hat (in both meanings of the term).
 They are also aware and do not pretend to wear a hat, which makes any debate about color pointless.